Qalthos/blog/content/meta/another-blog.rst

 Just as I get used to this one, another of my classes requires me to keep a blog, and to keep it separate from any other blogs we may keep.
-The new blog is linked at left, but anything interesting will get crossposted here and it's likely going to go unmaintained at the conclusion of the quarter.
+The new blog is linked at left, but anything interesting will get cross-posted here and it's likely going to go unmaintained at the conclusion of the quarter.

 Anyway, here it is: `other-person.tumblr.com`_